Proper 11 (16) | Mark 6:30-56

 There are some odd details.

 For one thing, the story says that he meant to pass them by.
-We can’t quite tell whether he meant to pass by unseen or to pass by so that they would see him.
+We can’t quite tell whether he meant to pass by unseen or to pass by so that they would see him—probably the former.
 Never mind how he was managing to walk on the water.
 For another thing, Mark’s Gospel says that when he got into the boat, the wind ceased, without being clear as to whether it was cause and effect or happenstance, though we are inclined to see another miracle.
 Of course, this miracle meant that the rest of them had to start rowing.

 When they reached the other shore, people recognized Jesus and started bringing crowds and fetching sick relatives, expecting Jesus to heal them.
 One might imagine a doctor finally opening a clinic in a remote valley of Appalachia.
 The people brought their sick and put them on mats, in the streets where Jesus would pass, in the marketplaces of their villages.
 It must have been a sight, and an unsettling one, his path bordered and measured by people who needed him.
 Some of them wanted more than others.
-Some only wanted to touch his robe, to make the experience real or let some power move through the touch, and he let them.
+Some only wanted to touch his robe, either to make the experience more physical or to let some power move through the touch, and he let them.

 Of course, he did.